Annual Rx checkup

 I’ve been with the same insurance company for years.
 Shouldn’t I just stick with them?

+Why should you?
 Insurance companies may offer different plans at different prices each year.
 Don’t get stuck with less coverage or higher costs – take advantage of our free assistance to find out if you are in the right plan.
+Be loyal to yourself and your needs — not the insurance company’s!

 It’s always important to assess your coverage annually, since your health may change every year, just like plans may change from year to year.
 My Medicare Partner’s licensed, friendly Agents track each plan’s history of rate changes so you can be rest assured your plan won’t give you any big price surprises!

-Especially among drug plans, you may see increases in premium and deductible.
+Especially among drug plans, you may see increases in premium and deductible as frequently as once per year.
 Drug plans can also change the drugs they cover (called the “formulary”) and how much each drug costs (called “tiers”) from year to year.
 An annual audit of your insurance is important, responsible, and could save you tons.

-Don’t go at it alone – let us provide an Annual Rx Checkup, free of cost!
+Don’t go at it alone – let us provide a plan assessment or an Annual Rx Checkup, free of cost, today!

 Does My Medicare Partners offer other types of insurance?